An Algorithm for Learning Smaller Representations of Models With Scarce Data: Introduction

 \subsection{Contributions}

-We present an algorithm, which we dub Agora,\footnote{One of Plato's Dialogues--\emph{Timaeus}--involves a conversation between the eponymous character and Socrates, about the nature of the world and how it came into being.
-It fits well with the nature of our algorithm, and with the goal of machine learning.} for solving binary classification problems in situations when the data does not fully characterize the underlying probability distribution, chiefly having in mind the creation of smaller, non-linear models for these tasks whenever we are unable to further sample the underlying probability distribution.
+We present an algorithm, which we dub Agora,\footnote{One of Plato's Dialogues---\emph{Timaeus}---involves a conversation between the eponymous character and Socrates, about the nature of the world and how it came into being.
+It fits well with the nature of our algorithm, and with the goal of machine learning.} for solving binary classification problems when the data does not fully characterize the underlying probability distribution, and further data acquisition is not possible.
+Note that this further data acquisition does not include synthetic data expansion techniques.

-Our algorithm works by training a model (\emph{Timaeus}), through the output of a trained, but relatively low-performing, model (\emph{Socrates}), along with a function to generate new samples (the $\tau$-\emph{function}).
-The only condition imposed to Agora, outside of the characterization of the $\tau$-function, is that the evaluation set must be representative of the underlying distribution being learned.
-Similar constraints are not required for the training set.

-We provide statements around the correctness and time bounds of this approach under ideal conditions by leveraging ideas from the field of topological data analysis.
-In particular, when the underlying probability distribution $\P$ is describable as a Riemannian manifold and the size of the data is large enough to be representative of $\P$; if Timaeus is unable to "forget" a correctly labeled point, then Agora's solution is $1 \leq r \leq 2\left(1 - \frac{1}{2^{\size{\Theta}}}\right)$ times better, when compared to an enumeration of trained models with hyperparameters from $\Theta$.